-DERP, is mandated to undertake forestry research mainly within Mt.
-Kenya forest and Aberdare forest ecosystems.
+DERP, is mandated to undertake forestry research mainly in the drylands of Kenya.
 The programme develops forestry technologies for; forest productivity and improvement, biodiversity and environment management and forest products and undertakes socio-economics, policy and governance studies in; forestry.
 The programme also provides technical support services on forestry.
 The Programme implements its research and development activities in the following thematic areas: Forest Productivity and Improvement; Biodiversity and Environment Management; Forest Products Development; Socio-economics, Policy and Governance, and Technical Support Services.

 DERP headquarters is located in Kitui town, 194 km east of Nairobi.
 The Centre has an on-station experiment site at Tiva, 21 km from Kitui town along Kitui-Machakos road.
 DERP has two sub-centres at Kibwezi and Garissa, and one field station in Bura.